01-edu/public/subjects/ai/nlp/README.md

 > Note: Given that a data set is often described as an m x n matrix in which m is the number of rows and n is the number of columns: features.
 It is strongly recommended to work with m >> n.
 The value of the ratio depends on the signal existing in the data set and on the model complexity.

-2. Using `from_spmatrix` from Pandas, create a DataFrame with documents in rows and the dictionary in columns.
+2. Using `from_spmatrix` from Pandas, create a DataFrame `count_vecotrized_df` using the output features names as column names.
+The final results should be similar to the below one.

 |     | and | boat | compute |
 | --: | --: | ---: | ------: |